cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 ![](images/aiservicevendors2.PNG)

+## How to choose AI services and providers

-Datamation also groups by the service provider and what they do best [@sp20-516-246-TopCloud].
+Datamation groups by the service provider and what they do best [@sp20-516-246-TopCloud].

 1. **IBM** Watson:	Largest and most diverse set of AI services; established and mature program in Watson; IBM Global Services is unmatched in consulting.
 2. **Amazon** Web Services:	Rapidly maturing set of services based around its popular consumer products; runs on AWS, the top cloud service provider